HuzaifaAkhtar2/personal-portfolio/README.md

 ## Useful Links

 - **Project URL:**
-  View the detailed description and updates for my [Basic HTML project](https://roadmap.sh/projects/portfolio-website) on roadmap.sh.
+  View the detailed description and updates for my [Personal Portfolio project](https://roadmap.sh/projects/portfolio-website) on roadmap.sh.

 - **Support My Solution:**
   If you like my solution for the changelog project, [please upvote it here](https://roadmap.sh/projects/basic-html-website/solutions?u=6771443070129741a8ecdc00).
 Your support means a lot! 👍